 The License component is used to change the license type, and includes information relating to the specific version of the software, as well as links to pertinent websites.
-There are four types of licenses available:
+There are five types of license available:

-- 1. Free
+- 1. Trial - 2.
+Free

-- 2. Cloud Zoo
+- 3. Cloud Zoo

-- 3. RLM
+- 4. RLM

-- 4. Academic
+- 5. Academic

+Links to purchase a license and view online documentation are also present.
 For further details on the different options available, please refer to Section 2.3.